Proper specimen collection and transport are vital to provide valid microbiology test results.

 Complete patient demographic and clinical information is essential for proper specimen processing.
 On the Test Requisition, please provide the patient's full name (first and last), social security number, sex, age, specimen source, specific body site (e.g., right toe), collection date and time, test(s) ordered, any antibiotics the patient is currently receiving, or that have been prescribed and special requests for specific types of infection or organisims expected.
 Additionally, the specimen container must be labeled with the patient's full name (first and last), date of birth and date of collection.

 Submit an air-dried, properly labeled smear in a labeled slide holder, a swab in transport media, or the actual clinical material to be Gram stained.
-All body fluids, sputum, and wound cultures will include a Gram stain if two swabs are collected.
-Other specimen types will be stained upon request.
+All body fluids, sputum, and wound cultures will include a Gram stain.
 Specify the source of all specimens for Gram stain.

 Thoroughly swab the genital area with a sterile culturette.
-Pathology Laboratories will routinely check for Neisseria gonorrhoeae, Group B Streptococcus, Gardnerella vaginalis, and other aerobic bacteria.
+Pathology Laboratories will routinely check for Neisseria gonorrhoeae, Group B Streptococcus, and other aerobic bacteria.

 - Please identify the specific body site.